VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Background and Related Work

 \subsection{P/D Disaggregation in LLM Inference}

 To better manage the different compute characteristics of the prefill and decode phases, recent work has proposed prefill-decode (P/D) disaggregation, which assigns the two phases to separate GPU nodes.
-Systems such as SplitWise~\cite{patel2024splitwiseefficientgenerativellm}, TetriInfer~\cite{tetrinfer}, Llumnix ~\cite{llumnix} and DistServe~\cite{zhong2024distserve} show that this separation improves goodput and TTFT and ITL SLO attainment rate by avoiding phase-level contention and enabling distinct execution policies.
-As such, major open-source LLM inference libraries such as vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang} have also added runtime support for this architectural pattern.
+Systems such as SplitWise~\cite{patel2024splitwise}, TetriInfer~\cite{hu2024inference}, Llumnix ~\cite{sun2024llumnix} and DistServe~\cite{zhong2024distserve} show that this separation improves goodput and TTFT and ITL SLO attainment rates by avoiding phase-level contention and enabling distinct execution policies.
+Our key distinction is that we treat P/D disaggregation not only as a latency-isolation mechanism, but also as an energy-control surface that exposes new opportunities for phase-specific adaptation.
+As such, major open-source LLM libraries such as vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang} have also added runtime support for this architectural pattern.
 However, these efforts focus primarily on improving metrics like latency and throughput.
-To our knowledge, they have neither explored the energy implications of P/D disaggregation nor exploited the new opportunities that this architectural separation enables for energy optimization, such as phase-specific fine-grained frequency control and energy-aware P/D routing policies.
+In particular, prior P/D systems do not characterize the phase-specific U-shaped energy–frequency behavior or the decode-side batch-boundary inefficiencies that directly motivate our \governor and \router designs.
+To our knowledge, \name is the first P/D-disaggregated LLM serving system, to jointly combine phase-specific per-engine-iteration frequency control, online-adaptive latency prediction, and architecture-aware routing for both energy and system efficiency.